Fire1Sky/Auxillery/Documentation.md

 The purpose of this module is to make writing code easier.
 It contains functions which are useful for most scripts.

 ### Auxillery:GetServices()
-Instead of defining all services needed repetitively, you can use this method to get a table with services that are commonly used.
+Instead of defining all services needed repetitively, you can use this method to get a <ins>table with services that are commonly used</ins>.
 You can edit it to your needs.

 I added a custom variable for bridgenet2, since its a direct upgrade to remotes. you may keep it at nil if unused.